shre2y/OIBSIP/Task-2_Portfolio/README.md

 ## Technologies Used
 - HTML
 - CSS
 - GitHub for version control

-## Project Folder